Vegetarian, vegan, and gluten-free options are available across campus.

-Items produced in accordance with Fair Trade offer better trading conditions to, and secures the rights of, marginalized producers
+Items produced in accordance with Fair Trade offer better trading conditions to, and secures the rights of, marginalized producers and workers.

 Contains ingredients purchased from a local company or farm.